haenah/os-pa5/README.md

 You can see that ``xv6`` programs use only one program section header where all the code (``.text``), read-only data (``.rodata``), and uninitialized data (``.sbss`` and ``.bss``) are stored.
 For more details, you are kindly invited to read Section 3.8 in the [xv6 book](http://csl.snu.ac.kr/courses/4190.307/2020-1/book-riscv-rev0.pdf).

-Modern operating systems use separate program headers for code and data so that they can be loaded into different pages.
+Modern operating systems use separate program headers for code and data so that they can be mapped into different pages.
 This allows us to share code pages among the processes generated from the same executable file.
-This can be done by specifying the ``--no-omagic`` option (instead of ``-N``) in the linker flags ``LDFLAGS``.
+This can be done by specifying the ``--no-omagic`` option (instead of ``-N``) in the linker flags (``LDFLAGS``).
 The following shows the program headers when you build the same ``ls`` program with this linker option:

 ```
 $ riscv64-unknown-elf-ld -z max-page-size=4096 --no-omagic -e main -Ttext 0 -o user/_ls user/ls.o user/ulib.o user/usys.o user/printf.o user/umalloc.o